-I am a huge fan of the way that this is being told.
-The story & plot development that we see through how the sequence of events unfold as well as how th reader learns information is presented exceptionally well.
-The character development that we see through the dialogue, the character interaction as well as how they act and react to the situations and circumstances they encounter is rather magnificent to see.
-The pacing is superb and as it takes us through the pages revealing more and more of the story along with the twists & turns along the way we’re caught up in this story in some marvellous ways.
+I am very much enjoying the way that this is being told.
+The story & plot development we see how the sequence of events unfold as well as how the reader learns information is presented exceptionally well.
+The character development that we see through the dialogue, the character interaction as well as how they act and react to the situations and circumstances is magnificent.
+The pacing is superb and as it takes us through the pages revealing more and more of the story we see such great action, intrigue and so much more that it draws us deeper into the story than we’d thought possible.

-I appreciate the way that we see this being structured and how the layers within the story continue to emerge, grow, evolve and strengthen depending on what avenues are opened up and then explored.
-The layers contain the characterisation, their assignment and Gareth and Michael with their little drama.
-Whether they work with the main arc or simply swirl around it they add this fantastic depth and complexity to the story.
-How we see everything working together to create the story’s ebb & flow as well as how it moves the story forward is perfectly achieved.
+I appreciate the way that we see this being structured and how the layers within the story continue to grow, evolve and strengthen.
+I really like that these layers contain some great characterisation and some new avenues opening up so whether they work with the main arc or swirl around it it does bring depth and complexity to the story.
+How we see everything working together to create the story’s ebb & flow as well as how it move the story forward is achieved exceptionally well.

 About the Creator

 Just me talking about the comics I enjoy reading, ones that you might not know exist and spotlighting the indie creators that excite me.

 Be the first to respond and start the conversation.